 The Tabriz Historic Bazaar Complex

-is one of the oldest bazaars of the Middle East and the largest covered bazar
+is one of the oldest bazaars of the Middle East and the largest covered bazaar

 in the world.
 Tabriz has been a place of cultural exchange since antiquity and

-its historic bazaar complex is one of the most important commercial centres on
+its historic bazaar complex is one of the most important commercial centers on

 the Silk Road.

 of Solomon", is the holiest shrine of Zoroastrianism and the former

 - Takht-e Suleiman, the main focus of the nomination with a Zoroastrian Fire Temple and the Anahita temple

 - The mountain to the east of the previous